A technical debt compendium¶

 The systems are fragile.
 The infrastructure is aging.
 A lot of configurations are wrong.

 Technical debt is not a temporary problem that organisations will eventually fix.
-It’s a structural feature of how systems are built, maintained, and evolved.
+It is a structural feature of how systems are built, maintained, and evolved.
 Quick decisions create long-term consequences.
 Deferred maintenance compounds exponentially.
 Legacy systems persist because replacing them is harder than keeping them alive.
 Cloud adoption creates new categories of misconfiguration faster than security teams can address old ones.
 Software dependencies multiply vulnerabilities whilst appearing to simplify development.